 Provided by the generosity of The DK Kim Foundation.
 These $10,000 awards are to support international students pursuing a career with a social impact.

 Provided through the generosity of Ted Oglove in honor of Ralph Bahna.
 This $2,000 is awarded to those who stand out as having excelled in critical thinking their first year.

-These are $10,000 scholarships for exemplary leadership.
+This is a $10,000 scholarships awarded to students that display exemplary leadership.
 Both breadth and depth of involvement at Haas will be considered.

-These are two $7,500 awards for continuing students enrolled in the MBA/MPH dual degree, specifically for students entering their 5th semester.
-This award is funded by the Kaiser, Starkweather and Trefethan Fellowships.
-Please upload a resume to your application after hitting the submit button.
+These $7,500 awards are for continuing students enrolled in the MBA/MPH dual degree, specifically for students entering their 5th semester.
+This award is funded by the Kaiser, Starkweather and Trefethan funds.

 Provided through the generosity of Victor and Karen Trione.
-These are four $15,000 scholarships for students based on academic excellence and Entrepreneurship.
+This is a $15,000 scholarship based on academic excellence and Entrepreneurship.
 This is defined by a number of factors such as Satisfactory Academic Progress for financial aid purposes as well as GPA.
-The decision date may be later as we will await the final spring 2015 grades for consideration.
+The decision date may be later as we will await the final spring 2017 grades for consideration.